 Welcome to Part 2 of my WAR Guide!
+You can check out the first part of the War of the Spark Limited Guide here.
 Now that we have established the format, its archetypes, and which Bomb rares you should always take, you are likely wondering which cards to prioritize in draft.
 So let’s get right into it.
 I am going to select the six best commons and uncommons for each color, and will discuss which colors are more thin or run deeper in my explanations.

 Gideon’s Triumph, Prison Realm, and Sunblade Angel are all universally good and splashable.
 Notice that Gideon’s Triumph doesn’t have to be played during combat, so you can use it creatively at times to make sure it kills their best creature.
 Don’t let the 3/3 fool you, Sunblade Angel is a bomb uncommon and does a great job stabilizing and swinging games in your favor.
 Grateful Apparition can be one of your best cards in the right deck, but make sure Proliferate matters.
 I am conflicted on The Wanderer, but when it is good its REALLY good.
 Teyo is pretty meh but is an interesting build-around and I said I would choose six for each color.

 Law-Rune Enforcer and Trusted Pegasus are both fantastic cards and good early picks.
 Rising Populace can be very good in a creature deck and I have seen them get very big.
 Divine Arrow and Battlefield Promotion are great tricks, and I love that Promotion provides a counter to proliferate.
 Wanderer’s Strike is better than it looks in this slower format, and the proliferate is a solid bonus in a lot of deck.
 Overall I think white is pretty thin, but there are some standout cards that make it worth playing/splashing.